Where are you moving to?

 The capital city of Olympia, Washington is less than one hour away (in good traffic), giving you access to a beautiful town with plenty of sightseeing and nature to enjoy.

-The Olympic National Park, which is surrounded by cities like Sequin, Port Angeles, Shelton, and Aberdeen is no more than a 1.5 hour drive away (it’s a huge area, so your exact time will vary depending on destination).
+The Olympic National Park, which is surrounded by cities like Sequin, Port Angeles, Shelton, and Aberdeen is no more than a 1.5 hour drive away (it’s a huge area, so your exact time will vary depending on the destination).
 In contrast, Seattlietes will have to, once again, drive through Tacoma for a total of 3 hours, each way, or ride on a ferry to save 45 minutes.
 Similar to the case with Mt.
 Rainier National Park, living in Tacoma puts a visit to Olympic National Park solidly in the doable day trip category!

 No Difference in Travel Time to Eastern WA

-On top of it all, Eastern Washington is the exact same distance from Seattle, as it is Tacoma.
+On top of it all, Eastern Washington is the same distance from Seattle, as it is Tacoma.
 This means the iconic Gorge Amphitheater is only 2.5 hours away, in normal traffic.
 If you’re headed eastbound from Seattle, you will likely be stuck on the I-90 floating bridges on your way out, so Seattleites generally add an extra hour to their travel time.

 Outside of enjoying music and festivals in George, WA you can drive along the Columbia River or visit the wineries in Yakima and Spokane.